-Under the new law, if your child gets a job with health benefits, they have a choice to make.
-They will be able to either sign up for the plan they can get with their job or stay on your plan.
+Under the new law, if your child gets a job with health benefits, he or she will have a choice to make.
+Your child will be able to either sign up for the plan that's offered through the job or stay on your plan.

 Under the new law, your child who is age 19 to 26 will also have access to free preventive services, such as:

 - Well-child visits (up to age 21)

 - Pregnancy care